 You can use the same skillet, but you’ll want to rinse or wipe the pan out first.
 Heat the sesame oil and add the minced ginger, garlic, and sesame seeds.

 Stir occasionally until fragrant, then stir in the other sauce ingredients.
-Last, whisk in the arrowroot powder.
-Bring it to a simmer and allow it to thicken slightly, all the while stirring occasionally.
+Lastly, whisk in the arrowroot powder.
+Bring to a simmer and allow it to thicken slightly, stirring occasionally.

 Step 4: Finish the Shrimp